- MEMBER ENGAGEMENT

 The credit union movement began with a simple idea – that people could achieve a better standard of living for themselves and others by pooling their savings and making loans to neighbors and co-workers.
 The credit union philosophy is “Not for Profit, Not for Charity, But for Service.”

-Credit unions offer all the same products as banks, but we don’t have any outside shareholders.
+Credit unions offer all the same products as banks, but we do not have any outside shareholders.
 Instead, our members are our shareholders.
-That means our profits are reinvested in you allowing you to enjoy better rates and better service.
+That means our profits are reinvested in you, allowing you to enjoy better rates and service.
 Credit unions offer special advantages: